 Euphorbia obesa is a small succulent with a ball-shaped, usually solitary stem that becomes cylindrical with age.
-The stem is grey-green marked with horizontal red-brown or purple bands.
+The stem is grey-green and marked with horizontal red-brown or purple bands.
 It grows up to 8 inches (30 cm) tall, up to 4 inches (10 cm) in diameter, and almost always has eight slightly raised ribs.
-Tiny leaves fall off very soon after appearing.
+The tiny leaves fall off very soon after appearing.
 Male and female flowers are born on different plants.
 They are yellow and appear in summer on branched stalks at the top of the stem.
-Fruits are small, 3-angled capsules.
+Fruits are small 3-angled capsules.

 How to Grow and Care for Euphorbia obesa